villekf/OMEGA-doc/docs/source/usage.rst

 Image volume settings
 ^^^^^^^^^^^^^^^^^^^^^
 | ``options.Nx/Ny/Nz``, the number of voxels per each dimension.
 Nx and Ny HAVE to be input, but Nz is assumed to be 1 by default.
+If you are using extended FOV, these become the extended versions.
+| ``options.Nx/Ny/NzOrig``, these are only used if extended FOV is used.
+These contain the original number of voxels, while the above becomes the number of voxels including the extended region.
 | ``options.flip_image = false;`` if true, flips the image in the horizontal direction.
 This is done in the detector space and thus has no effect on the quality or speed of the reconstruction.
 | ``options.offangle = 0;``, rotates the image in the detector space with the specified amount.
 This is number of crystals in PET and degrees or radians in CT and SPECT.
 It is counter-clockwise for PET and CT, and clockwise for SPECT.
 | ``options.oOffsetX = 0;``, offset value (mm) of the center of the image FOV in x-direction.
 Move the FOV with this and the below values if it's not centered on origin.